SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The result will be a `versionned source code` folder that materializes the development history of the software via Git commits and releases.

-### Create the final repository
+### Create the final Source Code repository

-Using this `source` folder, you can finally create the "official" software repository.
+Using this `versionned source code` folder, you can finally create the "official" software repository.
 This repository will be used for ingestion in the Software Heritage Archive, as described in the following step.

+TO DO: explain why a separate repo needs to be created

 <!--
 ### Curate the ancillary materials